 Commissioners were willing to provide the gift long past their own expiration dates (the annual tax breaks would have stretched toward the end of the next decade) even though the amateurs at economic development hadn’t checked behind Realtor Margaret Sheehan-Jones’s inaccurate claim that water and sewer were secured for the site.
 County Administrator Jerry Cameron, a fixer by trade, did a lot of scrambling to fix that situation and get Ormond Beach to agree to hook the place up with water and sewer, but it was too late, the company owner pulled out.

 It was a repeat of the Aveo Engineering catastrophe.
 You might remember that flight of fancy: the promise of 300 jobs at the airport, complete with a groundbreaking featuring Governor Scott and every blind suit in the county.
 More failures followed happy PR announcements, like that Georgian (as in the former Soviet Republic) stoneworks company getting a $15,000 incentive two years ago to create 40 jobs locally (10 of them “indirect” in that magical-realism way of economic development fabulists), though we never heard of it again after the PR blast.
 What about that “spec” building to which the county provided $90,000 in subsidies over 10 years?
-The building–brokered by Shehan-Jones–was supposed to be a magnet for new manufacturing companies.
+The building–previously brokered by Shehan-Jones (she said this month she was no longer the broker)–was supposed to be a magnet for new manufacturing companies.
 It’s been sitting vacant for over a year, so desperate for tenants that it was briefly considered as a temporary sheriff’s operations center (the sheriff didn’t go for it: too expensive, too temporary.)

 Most of the subsidies are structured as “performance-based,” so the county didn’t actually lose any of that subsidy on the furniture or the stoneworks companies, or on Aveo.
 But the economic development department and its sycophants brandish that qualifier as exculpatory, when they should be focused on the deceptions of their PR machine and the continued waste in operating expenses of that barely-performing economic development department.
 They got all the public play they wanted with announcements of these alleged victories only to leave us with little Potemkins (surely built with beautiful facades from that Georgian company).
 And still they gather once a month as a board to pat each other on the back and tell their audience of six what an extraordinary, what a glorious job their department is doing.
 At least the money the department spends to publicize itself is paying dividends.